Safe Webdrop

 Easy-To-Use End To End Encryption

-It is often the case that people who are in contact almost every day chose to exchange unencrypted messages (email) about other people and their work, so they risk revealing sensible information unintentionally.
-The CryptoBone software had been developed to change that, as it provides an easy-to use and also secure way to exchange AES encrypted messages between people.
+It is often the case that people who are in contact almost every day, chose to communicate with unencrypted messages (email), talking about other people and their work.
+So they risk revealing sensible information they would have handled confidentially face-to-face unintentionally when they use a computer.
+The CryptoBone software has been developed to change that, as it provides an easy-to use and also secure way to exchange AES encrypted messages and files between two people.

-To ensure true end-to-end encryption, it is necessary to start the exchange with a shared initial secret two people have agreed on and which can be entered into the GUI.
+To ensure true end-to-end encryption, it is absolutely necessary to enable a secure message exchange with a shared initial secret that has been agreed on by two people in a personal contact.
+This inital secret can then be entered into the graphical user interface on both endpoint computers to start a secure communication.
 Once that has happened, the two users will no longer bother about encryption keys any more.
+They can be sure, that every message or file they send to the other end leaves the device AES encrypted with a key that changes with every message.

-But how are the encrypted messages transported between the two contacts?
+But how are the encrypted messages and files transported between the two contacts?

 Suppose the two users can use a HTTPS-enabled server to exchange messages.
-This would reduce metadata and would render an official email-account for that purpose superfluous.
+This would reduce metadata and would render a dedicated email-account for that purpose superfluous.

-There a some important pre-conditions that the SafeWebdrop exchange mechanism has to meet:
+There are three important pre-conditions that the SafeWebdrop exchange mechanism has to meet:

 Minimal invasiveness clearly rules out something like the secure shell.
-It is not desirable to establish users with full server access nor is that necessary for safe message exchange.
-Nevertheless, in order to safeguard an authentic message exchange, the installation of a user's RSA public key on the server is very much desirable, provided that it can be done with minimal effort.
+It is not desirable to establish users with full server access nor is that necessary for a safe message exchange.
+Nevertheless, in order to safeguard an authenticated message exchange, the installation of a user's RSA public key on the server is essential, provided that it can be done with minimal effort.

 Personal Contact is Key